How to Loom Knit a Flower - The Flat Hat Flower

 Flatten the hat with your hands to create the flower.

 Follow the photo tutorial from left to right.
-Instructions are below collage.
+Instructions are below each picture.

 1. I use the 12 peg Knifty Knitter Flower Loom.